May I ask how the wheelchair happened?

 It isn’t that curiosity bothers me.
 I too am a very curious person—always wondering what everyone’s story is and how or why they are who they are.
 But doing so in my own head, without dredging up their past.
 As humans, it is in our DNA to notice differences in our surroundings and it’s only natural to want to understand them.
 The reason I share so much on here is to help people understand—but here, it’s on my terms.
 Also, asking someone what happened to them in a 60-second conversation isn’t really trying to understand them.
 It’s mostly just being nosey.

 I think the question throws me off because I’m no longer aware 100% of the time that I’m different.
 In the beginning, I thought about it constantly—I expected stares and questions.
 But now, I’m just me.
 So when my wheelchair and my injury are the furthest things from my mind, a question like that brings back that awareness.
 It reminds me that people still notice—still see the wheelchair before they see me.
-Seemingly no matter how much confidence I try to have.
+Seemingly no matter how much confidence I have.

 I know I don’t have a responsibility to give these questions answers.
 I also know that these strangers don’t have the right to ask about this very personal aspect of my life.
 But I’m not someone who is going to become irate at a curious passerby for asking a question.
 I think I should make up business cards with my blog on it and—next time—I will lead with the gorilla story before handing them a card.
 Win-win!